 - I don’t yet know how big this market is.
 I have a feeling there’ll be a lot of bandwagon jumpers coming in from Merch and a lot more sellers coming into this market soon.
 Early mover advantage is crucial.
 We’ll have to see.

-- CreateSpace will be phased out and everything will be done through KDP Print.
-This isn’t the end of the world as there will always be an Amazon user-generated paperback book publishing arm.
+- CreateSpace is being merged with KDP Print.
+This isn’t the end of the world as there will always be an Amazon print on demand paperback book publishing arm.
 But Amazon might start imposing tiers, upload restrictions, and generally make the environment more difficult for sellers in an attempt to discourage bad actors.
 Again, we’ll have to wait and see.

 - You can only sell perfect bound books.
-If CreateSpace or KDP Print start offering spiral bound books, tabs, the ability to choose paper stocks, etc., I’d be a very happy bunny!
+If KDP Print start offering spiral bound books, tabs, the ability to choose paper stocks, etc., I’d be a very happy bunny!

 So, are you interested?
 Read on, I’ll tell you how to create multiple products on the Amazon marketplace in seconds!